 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 ASU 2016-02 requires that the rights and obligations created by leases with a duration greater than 12 months be recorded as assets and liabilities on the balance sheet of the lessee.
 The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018 and can be applied using a modified retrospective approach for all leases entered into before the effective date.
 Early adoption is permitted.
+The Company's significant long-term leases relate primarily to its office facilities, which are described in Note 7.
 The Company is evaluating the impact of adopting this new accounting standard on its financial statements.